-K) KE K) REMUNERATION Qualit Qualitative Disclosures (a) Information relating to the bodies that oversee remuneration.
+K) K E K) REMUNERATION Qualit Qualitative Disclosures (a) Information relating to the bodies that oversee remuneration.
 Name, composition and mandate of the main body overseeing remuneration.
 The Board of Directors sets the remuneration structure.
-Based on approval of pay package from the Board, Human Resource Management Division disburses remuneration centrally which is supervised by the Management of the Bank. whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.
-A description of the scope of the bank's remuneration policy governs the IFIC Bank Ltd., IFIC Ltd. and IFIC Investment Ltd. for employees regardles No external body/consultants are involved to seek advice.
+Based on approval of pay package from the Board, Human Resource Management Division disburses remuneration centrally which is supervised by the Management of the Bank.
+No external body/consultants are involved to seek advice.
 For market research, external data are collected informally while setting remuneration structure.
-Bank's remuneration policy governs the IFIC Bank Ltd., IFIC Securities Ltd. and IFIC Investment Ltd. for employees regardless of cost centers/business lines.
+A description of the scope of the bank's remuneration policy (eg by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.
+Bank's remuneration policy governs the IFIC Bank PLC., IFIC Securities Ltd. and IFIC Investment Ltd. for employees regardless of cost centers/business lines.
 Separate remuneration package is practiced in case of foreign subsidiaries.
 A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group Generally MANCOM members and Senior Management Team (SMT) members are considered as material risk takers. (b) Information relating to the d lesign and structure of remuneration processes.
 An overview of the key features and objectives of remuneration policy.
 The remuneration structure of the Bank is primarily designation wise range based which is designed to be market competitive to attract and retain talents.
 It is directly linked to the annual performance of an employee.
 Based on annual performance rating of the employees, yearly increment (Inflationary adjustment & Performance Pay) is given.